Chris Best

-Chris Best (born April 3, 1983) is a former Canadian football guard who played 10 seasons for the Saskatchewan Roughriders of the Canadian Football League.
+Chris Best (born April 3, 1983) is a Canadian former professional football guard who played 10 seasons for the Saskatchewan Roughriders of the Canadian Football League.
 He played CIS Football at Waterloo, as well as playing four seasons in the United States at Duke University.
-He graduated from Duke University in 2005 with a degree in Mechanical Engineering, and is currently finishing his master's degree from the University of Waterloo.
+He graduated from Duke University in 2005 with a degree in Mechanical Engineering.

 He won the 101st Grey Cup with the Roughriders in 2013.